 - Designs regional programs to connect individuals and organizations across MENA.

-- Promotes collaboration between the private sector and civil society.
+- Promotes collaboration between the private sector, civil society, and governments.

-- Partners with middle and high income countries to improve the investment climate through targeted legal and regulatory reforms that further U.S. economic objectives.
+- Partners with middle and high income countries to improve the investment climate through targeted legal and regulatory reforms that further U.S. economic objectives, creating examples for other countries in the region to follow.

-- Adopts a methodological approach that focuses on the long term and a geographical connectivity that draw from the experience of experts and thought leaders in the region.
+- Adopts a methodological approach drawing experts and thought leaders in the region.

-- Cross-cutting regional grants (typically managed by MEPI-DC); and
+- Cross-cutting regional grants (managed by MEPI-DC); and

 - Interagency Agreements (IAA – managed by another U.S. government agency).